Ayesha Quraishi

-Ayesha Quraishi (also known only as Ayesha, born 8 July 1981) is a Botswana-born Swedish performance artist.
+Ayesha Quraishi (also known only as Ayesha, born 8 July 1981) is a Botswana-born Swedish presenter, singer and rapper.
 She also owns the recording company Aqueen Entertainment.
 She was born in Botswana to a non-resident Indian father and Motswana mother, and was raised in Hässelby, Stockholm.

 Quraishi has released an album called Jade Fever and participated in Melodifestivalen 2005.
 In the summer of 2006 she hosted an installment of Sommar, one of Sweden's most popular radio shows, and in 2007 co-hosted the music program Sommartoppen with Mogge Sseruwagi.

-Biography
+Early life and education

 Quraishi was born in Botswana, to an Indian father who was an engineer and an entrepreneur mother from Botswana.
 Her father worked for Swedish and Nordic aid organisations like Sida and Danida.
 This led to the family living in Botswana, Tanzania, Zimbabwe and Sweden where their family was based during her upbringing and she was in Stockholm to do her A levels in Science and pursue her career after graduation.